-Clause 1 of the Bill seeks to delete the term "Registrar of Banks" since it is not used and is therefore redundant.
+Clause 1 seeks to delete the term "Registrar of Banks" since it is not used and is therefore redundant.

-Clause 2 of the Bill deletes the exclusion of section 37 of the Banks Act.
+Clause 2 seeks to amend section 3 of the Act by deleting the exclusion of section 37 of the Banks Act.
 Section 37 of the Banks Act deals with permission to acquire shares in a bank or bank controlling company.
 It is necessary for the Office of Banks to monitor and approve the acquisition of shares or interests by shareholders, the holdings of which are above specified thresholds or that exercise a material influence on the operations of a bank.
 The Office for Banks is required to assess the fitness, propriety or other qualification tests of entities wishing to acquire shares in a bank or controlling company.

-Clause 3 of the Bill seeks to delete section 4 of the Postbank Act.
+Clause 3 seeks to repeal section 4 of the Act.
 To register as a bank, the Postbank will be required to comply with the Banks Act in all respects.
 This includes consolidated supervision, which seeks to evaluate the strength of the entire banking group, taking into account all risks which may affect a bank, regardless of whether these risks are carried in the books of the bank or by its related entities including controlling company.
 Thus section 4 is removed to avoid any overlap, confusion or contradiction with the Banks Act.

-Clause 4 of the Bill deletes section 8 of the Postbank Act since exemption from tax liability should be the subject of a Money Bill.
+Clause 4 seeks to delete section 8 of the Act since exemption from tax liability should be the subject of a Money Bill.

-Clause 5 of the Bill seeks to amend section 9 of the Postbank Act since some of the powers set out in section 9 relate to areas already governed by the provisions of the Banks Act and require the prior notification or the approval of the Registrar of Banks.
+Clause 5 seeks to amend section 9 of the Act since some of the powers set out in section 9 relate to areas already governed by the provisions of the Banks Act and require the prior notification or the approval of the Registrar of Banks.

 It unnecessarily overlaps with the jurisdiction of the Office for Banks, which is bound to cause confusion and legal difficulties.

-Clause 6 of the Bill inserts an additional requirement in section 13 of the Postbank Act, to make it clear that no person may be appointed as or remain a board member if such a person is not fit and proper to hold the office of a member of a Board of a banking institution as contemplated in the Banks Act.
+Clause 6 seeks to add an additional requirement in section 13 of the Act, to make it clear that no person may be appointed as or remain a board member if such a person is not fit and proper to hold the office of a member of a Board of a banking institution as contemplated in the Banks Act.

-Clause 7 of the Bill seeks to amend section 14 of the Postbank Act to remove references to "fit and proper" and the required "concurrence of the Registrar of Banks".
+Clause 7 seeks to amend section 14 of the Act to remove references to "fit and proper" and the required "concurrence of the Registrar of Banks".
 These provisions are not required anymore due to the amendment of section 13.
-Clause 7 further seeks to align section 14(1)(b) with section 8(5) of the South African Post Office SOC Ltd Act, 2011 (Act No. 22 of 2011) to avoid confusion.
+Clause 7 further seeks to align section 14(1)(b) with section 8(5) of the South African Post Office SOC Ltd Act, 2011 (Act No. 22 of 2011), to avoid confusion.

-Clause 8 of the Bill deletes section 15(2)(e) since it is not necessary following the addition of section 13(1)(h).
+Clause 8 seeks to delete section 15(2)(e) since it is not necessary following the addition of section 13(1)(h).

-Clause 9 of the Bill seeks to amend section 18 to make it clear that the managing director of the Postbank must be fit and proper to hold the office of chief executive officer of a banking institution as contemplated in the Banks Act.
+Clause 9 seeks to amend section 18 to make it clear that the managing director of the Postbank must be fit and proper to hold the office of chief executive officer of a banking institution as contemplated in the Banks Act.

-Clause 10 of the Bill seeks to amend section 25 to ensure that the powers of the Minister to intervene fall away once the Company is registered as a banking institution in terms of the Banks Act.
+Clause 10 seeks to amend section 25 to ensure that the powers of the Minister to intervene fall away once the Company is registered as a banking institution in terms of the Banks Act.
 This is necessary since provisions such as sections 60(6), 69 and 69A of the Banks Act which provide clear guidelines to address mismanagement, non-compliance or any areas of material maladministration apply from registration.
-Once Postbank SOC Ltd is registered as a bank, there should be no restriction on the application of the Banks Act.
+Once the South African Postbank Limited is registered as a bank, there should be no restriction on the application of the Banks Act.